Doctoral Fellowships & Funding

 Rauch Doctoral Fellowships

 Thanks to a generous endowment from the Rauch family currently two students are supported by Rauch Doctoral Fellowships.
 When current Rauch Doctoral fellows graduate new fellows are identified by the PhD council during the application review and selection period for the incoming doctoral class.
-Applicants for both the PhD in Business and PhD in Accountancy are considered for this prestigious fellowship, which includes a $36,000 annual stipend.
+Applicants for both the PhD in Business and PhD in Accounting are considered for this prestigious fellowship, which includes a $36,000 annual stipend.
 The Rauch Doctoral Fellowship is awarded to a top incoming student demonstrating great promise to make a significant impact in their respective academic field.
 The fellowship continues through graduation, assuming the student remains in good academic standing.
 Learn more about the history of the Rauch Doctoral Fellowship.